HuwHD/961202_MotionCap/README.md

 This application and hardware are designed for people who have restricted movment and are unable to use a normal mouse as a pointing device.

-It allows the user to move the mouse usinh natural head movements.
+It allows the user to move the mouse using natural head movements.

 The low cost motion tracking sensors are attached to a hat or helmet and once connected the mouse can be moved by moving the head leftto right and up and down.

-# Hadrware
+# Hardware
 The application uses two BBC MicroBit devices.
 One to track the movement and transmit the data, the other to receive the data and send it to the computer.

 # Software